spereverde/web2020/readme.md

 /*
  * if you only define a single story for the component, give it the same name
- * as the last part of the commponent path specified in the component definition "title" (see below, would be MyComponent) */
+ * as the last part of the component path specified in the component definition "title" (see below, would be MyComponent) */

 // export component definition